 The Laboratory Safety Program provides training, information, support and equipment to help researchers work safely in the laboratory.

-The Radiation Safety Program provides guidance and oversight to users of radioactive material on campus.
+The Radiation Safety Program provides guidance and oversight to users of radiation producing devices and radioactive material on campus.